Payback (2020): SmackDown

 On the following SmackDown, new Universal Champion and a now heel Roman Reigns along with Paul Heyman opened the show.
 Heyman explained their new partnership in which he said he was serving as the "special counsel" for Reigns (unlike his role of "advocate" for Brock Lesnar).
 He stated that it was Reigns who brought him back, because just as WWE had essentially all but forgot about Reigns during his hiatus, they had also done the same to Heyman following his own on-screen absence since WrestleMania 36 (albeit a brief appearance at Money in the Bank).
 He also criticized the fans for their lack of respect for Reigns and his work ethic despite his health issues.
 He also mocked the fact that Braun Strowman and "The Fiend" Bray Wyatt were chosen to reign as Universal Champion during the past five months, and that neither deserved the title.
 Heyman also announced that Reigns' challenger for the title at Clash of Champions would be determined in a fatal four-way match that night.
 Big E, Matt Riddle, King Corbin, and Sheamus were set for the match, however, Big E was deemed unable to compete due to a backstage attack from Sheamus.
 Reigns' own cousin Jey Uso replaced Big E in the match and subsequently won.
+Reigns would continue as Universal Champion until WrestleMania XL in April 2024, where he was dethroned by Cody Rhodes, reigning for an incredible 1,316 days.

+Matt Riddle and King Corbin would have a rematch on the September 25 episode of SmackDown with Corbin emerging victorious.

+Big E and Sheamus would also continue their feud, which would go all the way to a Falls Count Anywhere match on the October 9 episode of SmackDown, which was won by Big E.

 Bayley and Sasha Banks faced Nia Jax and Shayna Baszler in a rematch for the WWE Women's Tag Team Championship.
 During the match, Banks attempted to attack Baszler, who was teetering on the ring post, with a double knee maneuver, however, Baszler avoided Banks, who injured her left knee on the post.
-They ultimately lost the match after Jax performed a diving crossbody on Banks and Bayley and pinned both women to retain the title.
+They ultimately lost the match after Jax performed a diving crossbody on Banks and Bayley and pinned both women to retain the titles.
 After the match, medical personnel tended to Banks while a visibly horrified Bayley watched on.
 Bayley then feigned helping Banks to the backstage area, only to turn on Banks and viciously attack her, effectively disbanding the team.

-Future

-The 2020 event would in turn be the final Payback event held as an event was not scheduled for 2021.
-Furthermore, in October that year, WWE announced their PPV schedule for 2022 and Payback was not included.
+After more weeks of feuding, Banks and Bayley would have a SmackDown Women's Championship match on the October 9 episode of SmackDown, which ended in a disqualification win for Banks after Bayley used a chair, but Bayley retained.
+However, Banks gained the upper hand.
+Afterwards, Banks challenged Bayley to a Hell in a Cell match for the title at Hell in a Cell, which was made official the next day.